Beer & Food Prices in Bucharest and Romania (2025 Update)

 Price of Beer in Romania (and other drinks)

-Have in mind that the prices below are for purchases from a supermarket, not bar or restaurant prices!
-(We’ll talk about those as well – read on to find them).
+Keep in mind that the prices below are for supermarkets, not bar or restaurant prices!
+(We’ll talk about those as well below).

 Beer, 1 bottle, 2 liter – 3.00 Euros